Ordained Women Ministers Allowed At Christian Leaders Alliance

 Some believe that women should not participate in ministry.
 Here are some academic perspectives on permitting women to serve in ministry.

 Fuller Theological Seminary encourages women in ministry.
-Here is their institutional response to some of that passage that seems to be against women in ministry.
+Here is their institutional response to some passage that seems to be against women in ministry.
 Click here to read.

-Check out these videos below from Biblical Scholar NT Wright.
+Check out the videos below from Biblical Scholar NT Wright.
 He talks about some passages and more.

-Leading Catholic Biblical Scholar, Dr. Carolyn Osiek shared an in-depth examination of the role of women focusing on six Christian women.
-It is an insightful presentation.
+Leading Catholic Biblical Scholar Dr. Carolyn Osiek shared an in-depth examination of the role of women, focusing on six Christian women.
+Enroll in a free Christian Leaders Insititute course.
+Click here.